keithrabb/stock-analysis/README.md

 # Stock-analysis

 ## Overview of the VBA Project
-*Tabspace* To build code in VBA and then make it better by refactoring with the same end result.
+*To build code in VBA and then make it better by refactoring with the same end result.*

 ## Results